naman2304/notes/ddia.md

 ##### Broadcast hash join
 * mapper-side join
 * large dataset joined with small dataset (small enough to be loaded entirely in memory of each mapper).
 Small input is effectively "broadcast" to all partitions
-* Each mapper has partitioned fact table records.
+* Mappers have partitioned fact table records.
 Dimension table records are small enough to be put on every mapper.

 ##### Partition hash join
 * mapper-side join